F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-    The OpenTelemetry Exporter consumer was introduced as an EXPERIMENTAL consumer in TS 1.23, and is supported in DO 1.28 and later.
+    The OpenTelemetry Exporter consumer was introduced as an EXPERIMENTAL consumer in TS 1.23, and is supported in TS 1.27 and later.

 The OpenTelemetry Exporter Consumer exports telemetry data to an OpenTelemetry Collector, or OpenTelemetry Protocol compatible API.